copperspice/copperspice/README.md

  * Complex data types such as **QMap&lt;QString, int&gt;** can be used without restriction

 Enhanced Functionality
- * CopperSpice makes extensive use of modern C++ features like variadic templates, constexpr, SFINAE, lambdas, atomics, tuple, etc
+ * CopperSpice makes extensive use of modern C++ features
+   * constexpr, variadic templates, SFINAE, lambda expressions, tuple, move semantics, and type traits
- * Reimplemented container classes in CsCore using the C++ standard library containers, iterators, and algorithms
+ * Redesigned all container classes to use the C++ standard library containers, iterators, and algorithms
+ * New platform independent plugin system based on C++
+ * High DPI Support
- * CopperSpice includes several of the Qt 5 classes
+ * CopperSpice includes a large number of classes from Qt5
  * Integration of CsSignal
    * Improved thread aware Signal/Slot delivery
    * Increased efficiency while maintaining the full Signal/Slot API
  * Integration of CsString
    * Improved storage of Unicode strings
    * QString8 (UTF-8) and QString16 (UTF-16)
+   * New classes for QStringView and QStringParser

 Using the Libraries
  * Any application using CopperSpice can be built with CMake, GNU Autotools, or any other build system